 More productive workers

-Thanks to the abilities of multilingual brains to multitask better and solve problems much quicker and in a more efficient manner, leads to being more productive at whatever they do.
-Because of this fact, every business should consider hiring multilingual employees to enhance the productivity of its everyday actions and ultimately, increase revenue and profits.
+Because of this, every business should hire multilingual employees to enhance the productivity of its everyday actions and increase revenue and profits.

-Processing thoughts in different languages helps understand the issue better and see the bigger picture, which in turn, leads to making the right choice (oftentimes, the best possible choice in the given scenario).
+Processing thoughts in different languages helps understand the issue better and see the bigger picture, which leads to making the right choice (often, the best possible choice in the scenario).